DasMoge124/student/_posts/2024-05-31-Interview.md

 <img src="{{ site.baseurl }}/images/FWWPF.png" width=250px/>

 - It was a fun experience, I learned a lot and that was when I started to develop my passion for helping others considering the judges' perspectives.
+- **Application to Internship:**
+- Introduce collaboration skills that are necessary in college and career --> Collaborating/presenting to judges is similar to collaborating/presenting to your boss and such.
+These students will need some skills related to the skills I used in that experience.

 ## Leadership: Boy Scouts and Chess Club